 Device and location affect your website’s findability and how high you rank

 This problem of website findability is complicated by the growing number of ways we can look at content.
-Your device and location affect how visible your content is.
-You might have content that ranks well when you type a query into your desktop, but the same piece doesn’t appear on your mobile device.
+Your device and location affect how visible your content is. when you type a query into your desktop, but the same piece doesn’t appear on your mobile device.

 The strategy “If I write it, they will come” isn’t enough to get ahead in your digital vertical.
 Social promotion and syndication help with that initial push, but don’t provide tactical insight into the content’s lifecycle.
 So, what do you do?

 Issues with content findability: 3 reasons your content isn’t being found

 If you’re starting with a backlog from your content frenzy days, the first thing you need to do is to get your bearings.
 Determine what content you have and measure its efficiency.

 to discover which pages are receiving traffic and how much of it?
 In what instances (consider the effects of different search engines, devices, and locations) is content visible in search, and for what keywords?
 You’ll want to know the status of your content on an ongoing basis to protect the successful content assets you have and optimize the ones that are faltering.

 - Do you serve high-quality content to users?

 - Is your content fast and easy to access on all devices?

 - Is your content about a specialized topic or series of specialized topics?

 If you have content that is not being found by search engines or ranks poorly on SERPs, you’ll want to diagnose why.
 Likely, it’s one of the three following problems: